GenesysCloudBlueprints/web-messaging-chatbot-with-knowledge-base/blueprint/index.md

 This blueprint explains how to use the following Genesys Cloud capabilities:

 1. **Knowledge Base** - stores documentation and frequently asked questions and leverages AI for greater flexibility in the recognition of customer inquiries.
-2. **Knowledge Workbench** - provides a console for the management of Knowledge Bases including training, version control, and analytics.
+2. **Knowledge Workbench** - provides a console for the management of Knowledge Bases including document management, version control, and analytics.
 1. **Bot Flow** - configures utterances and intents for speech and text recognition and can leverage a knowledge base for determining automated responses.
 2. **Inbound Message Flow** - configures the routing for the Web messaging conversation and directs the chat to the correct recipient.
 4. **Web Messaging Widget** - a JavaScript-based chat widget that developers can plug in to their organization's website for customers to interact with.